carloscabo/utilz/README.md

 matz
 ====

 Matz.
-Math helpers / functions / whatever that I use on my Canvas projects
+Math helpers / functions / whatever that I use on my Canvas projects.